 Geology Up the Trail: Exploring the Ancient History of the Gunflint Trail

 A variety of lodging options are available to students at special rates at Gunflint Lodge, though students are welcome to stay wherever they choose during the class.
-Students are responsible for their own lodging reservations and do not have to stay at Gunflint Lodge to participate in this course.
+Students are responsible for their own lodging reservations.
 Lodging reservations at Gunflint must be made by calling 1-800-328-3325, and referencing this class, since room prices are discounted for North House students.
 Registration for the North House course can be made online (see below) or by calling North House at 218-387-9762.

 You will need the following tools for this class:

 - rain gear and other suitable outdoor clothing

 - lunch for Day 2 (can be ordered through Gunflint Lodge)

 - Feel free to bring your favorite tools and whatever materials you might feel appropriate for this course.

 Once registered, students will receive a confirmation email with further class information.
 Please call us if you haven't received it within 24 hours.

 The course Geology Up the Trail: Exploring the Ancient History of the Gunflint Trail Fri, Oct 11th, 2019 – Sun, Oct 13th, 2019 is full.